Important changes to Australia’s biosecurity system came into effect on 16 June 2016 with commencement of the Biosecurity Act 2015.

 - unload goods at a First Point of Entry not approved for that type of good.

 Because all goods arriving from overseas are subject to biosecurity control, notice is required for all goods that are or are intended to be brought into and ‘unloaded’ in Australian territory.
 This is different from previous practice under the

 Quarantine Act 1908, where notice was required for proposed importation of goods, or within a certain period after the landing or receipt of the goods if no advance notice was given.

 The Biosecurity Act introduces a new requirement for clients to report biosecurity incidents.
 The person in charge of goods that are subject to biosecurity control, or a conveyance carrying such goods, must report any reportable biosecurity incident in relation to the goods, as soon as practicable.

 Incidents must be reported whether or not the person is in Australian territory when they become aware of the biosecurity incident.

-- the goods in a container, conveyance or other premises are not as described on a manifest or an import permit relating to the goods
+- the goods in a container, a conveyance or other premises and are not as described on a manifest or an import permit relating to the goods

-- the goods are in a container, conveyance or other premises that is damaged and the goods are no longer secure
+- the goods in a container, a conveyance or other premises that is damaged and the goods are no longer secure

 - the goods have been lost or stolen